cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-SessionAffinity.md

 - The load balancer uses a special `load balancer–generated cookie` to <font color=red> track the application instance for each request </font>
 - When the load balancer receives a request
-  - first <font color=blue> checks whether this cookie is present in the request </font>
+  - first <font color=LightSlateBlue> checks whether this cookie is present in the request </font>
   - If there is a cookie
     - the request is sent to the application instance specified in the cookie.
   - If there is no cookie